osamuaoki/cg56/rev01.md

 ### Guide for the wiring steps

+1. Test MCU board by programming via AVR-ISP with blink LED on PD6.

 1. LEDs are lightly glued with hot-melt glue to the key switches to prevent falling.